Ganbare Goemon

 Ganbare Goemon (がんばれゴエモン), known as Goemon and Mystical Ninja internationally, is a video game series created and produced by Konami.
-Etsunobu Ebisu is the joint producer of the franchise.
+Etsunobu Ebisu was the joint producer of the franchise.

 These games revolve around the main character, Goemon and his exploits.
 The games are notable for their humorous tone and parodies of many aspects of pop culture, as well as of other video games.
 The main character is loosely based on Ishikawa Goemon, the noble thief of Japanese folklore.
 While the early games emphasized Goemon as a noble thief, he eventually becomes more of a standard video game hero character.
 His trademarks are his blue bushy hair and weapon of choice, the kiseru.
 The games are set in a cartoonlike, mystical Feudal Japan, with many references to Japanese folklore.
 Although the series has its roots in action-adventure, the Ganbare Goemon series has features from genres including role-playing, puzzle video games and board games.
 Ganbare Goemon is popular in Japan.
 The series consists of video games, with its success spawning a wide series of merchandise and an anime and manga series.

 Konami has generally regarded the Goemon games as too specific to the Japanese market to be released worldwide, but five of them have been released overseas: The Legend of the Mystical Ninja for the Super NES, Mystical Ninja Starring Goemon and Goemon's Great Adventure for the Nintendo 64 and two titles for the Game Boy.

 In 2002–03, a mobile phone was released for the titled Ganbare Goemon: Tsūkai Game Apli series.

 The latest original game of the series was Ganbare Goemon: Tōkai Dōchū Ōedo Tengu ri Kaeshi no Maki, released in Japan for the Nintendo DS in 2005.
 Since then, the series has been used primarily as themes for Konami's pachislot machines.
+A compilation of earlier releases, Ganbare Goemon!
+Daishūgō, is set for release in 2026.

 The series is represented in Super Smash Bros.
 Ultimate with a purchasable Goemon costume for Mii fighters.

+On March 27, 2026, Konami Digital Entertainment held the Ganbare Goemon Lottery, a lottery sale to commemorate the series' 40th anniversary.
+The lottery sale offered a chance to win Ganbare Goemon items featuring numerous original illustrations, as well as special postcards as bonus gifts.